 Cryptocurrencies have produced life-changing returns for early investors.
 Some people turned a few hundred dollars into over $1 million because of timely crypto investments.
 Unfortunately, any investment with those historical returns can generate too much hype.
 Speculators rush into cryptos and fear missing out on the next opportunity.
 Many of these speculators rush for the exits when short-term narratives change or the crypto suffers unfavorable price movement.
 Crypto’s volatility will amplify investors’ emotions.
 A random 10% increase will make any investor feel savvy, while an immediate 10% drop can trigger a rush for the exits.

 Some analysts share dramatic price targets based on current movements.
 If Bitcoin increases by $10,000 in a month, some analysts may predict a $50,000 upside by the end of the year.
 Similar declines can result in some analysts predicting crypto will hit zero.
 Establish your opinion on crypto and decide if you’ll hold onto it for the long term.
-You should also consider what would make you change your mind that extends beyond a friend’s or analyst’s opinion.
+You should also consider what would make you change your mind, which extends beyond a friend’s or analyst’s opinion.

 Phishing